GenericMage/CoinClash/Type-A/Documentation/CCOrderRouterSpecs.md

 ### Security Measures
 - **Reentrancy Protection**: All external functions (`createTokenBuyOrder`, `createNativeBuyOrder`, `createTokenSellOrder`, `createNativeSellOrder`, `clearSingleOrder`, `clearOrders`) are protected by `nonReentrant`, preventing reentrancy attacks.
 - **Listing Validation**: The `onlyValidListing` modifier ensures `listingAddress` is registered with the `ICCAgent` contract via `checkValidListing`, using `agentView` for validation.
-- **Safe Transfers**: `SafeERC20.safeTransferFrom` is used for ERC20 token transfers, handling edge cases like non-standard tokens.
+- **Safe Transfers**: `IERC20.transferFrom` is used for ERC20 token transfers, with pre/post balance checks to handle edge cases like non-standard tokens.
 - **Balance Checks**: Pre/post balance checks in `_checkTransferAmountToken` and `_checkTransferAmountNative` ensure transfers are successful, accounting for fee-on-transfer tokens or failed ETH transfers.

 ### Limitations and Assumptions